maarten-pennings/Lego-Mindstorms/nxt/legoclub/README.md

 The exercises [pdf](LegoClub.pdf) or [word](LegoClub.docx) are in Dutch only.

 ## Videos
-Each time a lego robot is finished I put it on YouTube playlist [Maarten Pennings - LEGO club](http://www.youtube.com/playlist?list=PLrlJSwck1Q0iv_t6WtuNv7dbaEXJX42nd).
+Each time a LEGO robot is finished I put it on YouTube playlist [Maarten Pennings - LEGO club](http://www.youtube.com/playlist?list=PLrlJSwck1Q0iv_t6WtuNv7dbaEXJX42nd).

 Unfortunately, Google made YouTube less friendly for kid's channels, so I created a new one